Trans-Mongolian Route Beijing-Moscow Direct

 We can book extra accommodation and tours in Beijing, as well as domestic train tickets around China in advance of your Trans-Mongolian train journey.

-Morning transfer to Beijing Main Railway Station for the start of your Trans-Mongolian adventure.
+Wednesday morning transfer to Beijing Main Railway Station for the start of your Trans-Mongolian adventure.

 Depart on train #23 at 07:27.
 The train travels westerly before turning north and passing through the Yanshan mountains north of Beijing and passing sections of the Great Wall, before arriving at the Chinese border town of Erlian.